Written by Abdun Nur

 The physical fences and hedges that stake out the private ownership of the fields of England, just as with every feudal State now installed globally, are shadowed by the metaphorical fences that now delineate more sophisticated forms of property (ownership), the fencing of resources, ranging from the atmosphere and the oceans to pollution sinks and intellectual property.

-The elite once inaugurated through genocide over the centuries install elaborate hierarchical fictions, these constructed legal fictions are all founded upon the same basis, ownership, the elite invent a deceptively named, ‘common property system’ perceived as the ‘State’, as a corporation which claims ownership of all the land and resources, and takes a share of the gains from those who utilize those resources, this corporation is named a country; that share of the real wealth of those laboring upon the land is determined by the owners upon the tenant, therefore the resources are inherently prone to decay, ecological exhaustion and collapse, as the owner seeks to extract ever greater returns from the slaves labouring upon the resources they hoard.
+The elite, once inaugurated through genocide, over the ensuing centuries install elaborate hierarchical fictions, these constructed legal fictions are all founded upon the same basis, ownership, the elite invent a deceptively named, ‘common property system’ perceived as the ‘State’, as a corporation which claims ownership of all the land and resources, and takes a share of the gains from those who utilize those resources, this corporation is named a country; that takes the real wealth of those laboring upon the land, at a level determined by the owners upon the tenant, therefore the resources are inherently prone to decay, ecological exhaustion and collapse, as the owner seeks to extract ever greater returns from the slaves labouring upon the resources they monopolize and hoard.

-Today nearly half the country of Britain is owned by roughly 40,000 land millionaires as a reflection of the fencing method, this is in stark contrast to the situation that existed before feudalism was installed through genocide, when ownership did not exist in Britain, instead the allodial utilization of land was the norm, which was completely free of ownership.
+Today (according to the Guardian newspaper) half the land area of England is owned by 25,000 landowners, that means 0.04464% of the population own half the land.
+The rest of the population combined, under deeds of tenancy, own only 5% of the country, the rest is held by the Crown corporate State mafia.
+This is a reflection of the fencing method, and is in stark contrast to the situation that existed before feudalism was installed through genocide, when ownership did not exist in Britain, instead the allodial utilization of land was the norm, which was completely free of ownership.

 Tragedy of the Commons

-In the 14th century the common grazing lands were ruined by over grazing because the landlords demanded ever-greater shares from the tenant they exploited.
+In the 14th century the common grazing lands were ruined by over grazing because the landlords and monarchic parasites demanded ever-greater shares from the tenant/slaves they exploited, and hoarded ever more common land for themselves, reducing the available land for the peasants (slaves).

 The Statist view: “The rational herdsman concludes that the only sensible course for him to pursue is to add another animal to his herd.
 And another and another . . .
 But this is the conclusion reached by each and every rational herdsman sharing a common.
 Therein is the tragedy.
 Each man is locked into a system that compels him to increase his herd without limit — in a world that is limited.
 Ruin is the destination toward which all men rush, each pursuing his own best interest in a society that believes in the freedom of the commons.
 Freedom in a commons brings ruin to all.”
 (Garrett Hardin)